When you choose the College of Engineering and Computing, you'll gain more than a degree – employers will pursue you as a valued asset.

 Take a deep breath, get your paperwork together, gather your references, and apply to the university through Mason's online application process.
 Once you've been accepted into Mason, you can select a major in the College of Engineering and Computing.

 We're near some of the most advanced scientific and engineering research in the nation, which means you'll have amazing opportunities to gain hands-on experience through study abroad, internships, and research projects.
 As Virginia’s largest public research university, Mason will give you the resources and support you need to propel you into a rewarding career.
 It'll also be a fun four years.

-Live among your fellow STEM students: Incoming students can join the Engineering & Computing First Year Living Learning Community, which provides tutoring, career-focused field trips and guest speakers.
-The college also has 25 student organizations, and Mason has many more.
-Get involved, find friends, and form a campus family.
+Live among your fellow STEM students: Incoming Engineering and Computing students can join the Engineering & Computing First Year Living Learning Community, which provides tutoring, career-focused field trips and guest speakers.
+The College of Engineering and Computing also has 25 student organizations, and Mason has many more.
+Get involved, find friends and form a campus family.

 Be a part of a global community: Mason is one of the nation's most diverse universities.
 Getting to know different kinds of people can help you see the world in a different way.
 That new perspective can boost your creativity and improve your critical-thinking skills, qualities that are highly valued in the working world.
 Plus, you'll have a really cool group of friends.

 Take the first steps into your career: Our alumni have careers at such places as Apple, NASA, Google, Northrop Grumman, and the Department of Homeland Security.
 Our faculty work with government, technology and engineering companies, and attend international conferences in D.C.
 These connections mean you won't have to look hard for internship and networking opportunities.